tawi1/DotsTrafficCity/docs/source/upgrade.rst

 Instructions
 ~~~~~~~~~~~~

+#. **Create a Backup:** Before upgrading, make a complete backup of your project files (or commit your current state via Git) to prevent any accidental data loss.
 #. **Start the Upgrade:** Locate the **Project Unpacker** asset in your project, select it, and click the **Update To Full** button in the Inspector.
 #. **Wait for Domain Reload:** Unity will clear the console, import core constants, and force a script compilation.
 The editor will briefly freeze—**do not close Unity** during this reload.
 #. **Automatic Package Extraction:** Once scripts are compiled, the system automatically triggers `OnScriptsReloaded` on the Main Thread.
 It will extract core packages, clone prefabs, and adapt your project settings (`PhaseImportingPackages`).